 For a lot of small business owners, hiring that first employee is a huge step.
 On the positive side, it usually means that you’re encountering demand you can’t fulfill on your own and that you’ve engaged an opportune marketplace.
 On the riskier side, however, hiring an employee can be a significant financial commitment – and one that is, more often than not, botched.
 But entrepreneurs, you’re now in luck!
 There’s an option beyond wasting your time or outsourcing your hiring.

 The reason that small business hiring often goes awry is that most entrepreneurs simply aren’t equipped with the skills and know-how to hire appropriately.
 Usually, they come to the table with some other expertise that allows them to develop an entire business around fulfilling a unique need.
-Yet regardless of its mundane reputation, human resources is a vast field of which there are a lot of moving parts to keep track of and of which expertise is required for success.
+Yet regardless of its mundane reputation, human resource is a vast field of which there are a lot of moving parts to keep track of and of which expertise is required for success.
+Your business may not be ready yet, but some companies are using a pre-employment assessment system to find candidates that will fit in a team the most effective and be the most productive too!

 What’s more, the detriment caused by this lack of HR knowledge is compounded because of the impact that a new hire will have on a small business.
 As opposed to when Wal-Mart hires 1,000 new cashiers, when a small business advances from a party of one to a party of two, there’s significant weight placed on that new hire.
 In other words, their mere existence as a part of your business will make a difference.